 How to help your child get enough sleep

-If you think your child isn’t getting enough sleep, the first step is to talk to them about their sleep experience.
-Ask how long it takes them to fall asleep, how often they wake up in the middle of the night, and how long they are awake when they do wake up.
-Younger children may not be able to accurately answer these questions, so quietly checking on your child or setting up a video monitor in their room may help you determine if any of these issues are occurring.
+If you think your child isn't getting enough sleep, the first step is to talk to them about their sleep experience.
+Ask how long it takes them to fall asleep, how often they wake up in the middle of the night and how long they are awake when they do wake up.
+Younger children may not be able to accurately answer these questions, so quietly checking on your child or setting up a video monitor in their room may help you determine if any issues are occurring.

 - Dark, with only one dim nightlight if necessary